Patience is not about waiting, it’s the ability to maintain a positive outlook while working consistently for what you believe in.

 YOUR HABITS ARE YOUR BUSINESS!

-So today, let’s discuss some super-common habits Marc and I have seen plaguing thousands of our course students and Think Better, Live Better live event attendees over the past decade—little things too many people do every day to gradually wreck their own lives:
+So today, let’s discuss some super-common daily habits Marc and I have seen plaguing dozens of our course students and conference attendees over the past decade — little things many people do over and over again that waste nearly all their time:

 1. Change nothing and expect different results.

-2. Keep waiting and waiting and waiting for the right time.
+2. Keep waiting and waiting for the right time.

-Remind yourself of how often we waste our time waiting for the ideal path to appear.
-Then remind yourself of how often it never appears.
-Seriously, we forget that paths are made by walking, not waiting.
+Even when we have productive intentions, too many of us waste so much of our time waiting for ideal paths to appear.
+But they never do of course, because we forget that paths are made by walking, not waiting.
+So stop waiting today…

-So think of today as the beginning—the conception of a new life.
+Think of today as the beginning — the conception of a new life.
 The next nine months are all yours.
 You can do with them as you please.
-Make them count.
+Make them count!
 Because a new person is born in nine months.
 The only question is: Who do you want that person to be?
-Now is the right time to decide.
+Now is the time to decide.

 And no, you shouldn’t feel more confident before you take the next step.
 Taking the next step is what builds your confidence and fuels your inner and outer growth.

 A goal is a point of achievement that requires effort and sacrifice.
-There are no esteemed ventures worth participating in that don’t require some level of effort and sacrifice.
-Trust me, decades from now when you’re resting on your deathbed, you will not remember the days that were easy, you will cherish the moments when you rose above your difficulties and conquered challenges of magnitude.
-You will dream of the strength you found within yourself that allowed you to achieve what once seemed impossible.
+There are no esteemed goals worth participating in that don’t require some level of effort and sacrifice.
+Marc’s 90-year-old grandmother once told us, “Decades from now when you’re getting closer to the end, you will not remember the days that were easy, you will cherish the moments when you rose above your difficulties and conquered challenges of magnitude.
+You will dream of the strength you found within yourself that allowed you to achieve what once seemed impossible.”

-So don’t do what’s easy, do what you’re capable of.
+So don’t just do what’s easy today, do what you’re capable of.
 Astound yourself with your own abilities.
-And as you struggle forward, remember, it is far better to be exhausted from lots of effort and learning than to be tired of doing nothing.
+And as you struggle forward, remember, it’s far better to be exhausted from little bits of effort and learning than to be tired of doing absolutely nothing.
 Effort is never wasted, even when it leads to disappointing results.
 For it always makes you stronger and more experienced in the long run.

 4. Refuse to accept necessary risks.